keithalewis/math/um1.md

 work to be done on how well hedges work once you accept the fact markets are not complete.

-One, um, benefit of working as a quant during the heyday of derivatives was having a front row seat to how the software implementations of the theory performed.
-The people running the business could not care less about equations in a paper.
-They needed people who could turn those into software that could produce numbers they found useful for running their business.
-When the hedges provided by your implementation of a model started losing money, or even gaining money, you would get a visit from someone paying your salary.
+One benefit of working as a quant during the heyday of derivatives was having a front row seat to how the software implementations of the theory performed.
+When the hedges provided by your implementation of a model started losing money, or even gaining money, you would get a visit from someone paying your salary expecting an explanation.
+I quickly learned the importance of gamma profiles.
+We can do better than the trader aphorism, "Hedge when you can, not when you have to."

 When a theory in physics does not agree with observation, it is time to come up with a new theory.
 The tenor of the time at the end of the 19th